kuy/redux-tower/README.md

 ### React components

 These React components will help you for building an application.
-I'm happy to hear feature requests and merge your PRs if you feel it doesn't have enough feature.
+I'm happy to hear feature requests and merge your PRs if you feel it doesn't satisfy your needs.

 #### `<Router>`